 In the context of a courtroom, or in any context other than religion, the notion of eschatological verification would never get a serious hearing.
 It, like Pascal’s wager, reeks of desperation.
 What a sad state for a religion, to have invested two millennia contemplating the topic, only to snipe, “You’ll find out when you’re dead.”

 One more point about Pascal’s wager.
 We discussed our inability to switch our beliefs on and off as we would a bedside lamp.
 We are ineluctably drawn to conclusions for which we see strong evidence: doxastic involuntarism.
-A Christian apologist who agrees on this point might go on to say that compelling evidence for God’s existence would compel us to believe, thereby violating our God-given free will.
-Therefore, God provides no compelling evidence and leaves the decision up to us.
+A Christian apologist who agrees on this point might go on to say, “Compelling evidence for God’s existence would compel us to believe, thereby violating our God-given free will.
+Therefore, God provides no compelling evidence and leaves the decision up to us.”

 For the record, I didn’t just make up this argument to make Christian apologists sound foolish.
 The atheist Eddie Tabash asked William Lane Craig, “Why can’t God give us miracles today so we’d know he exists?”[x]
 In the course of his reply, Craig suggested that the lack of compelling evidence for God is itself evidence for a god who cherishes our free will.